adembudak/CMakeForImGui/readme.md

-[CMake](https://cmake.org) build support for [Dear ImGui](https://github.com/ocornut/imgui).
+[CMake](https://cmake.org) build support for the [Dear ImGui](https://github.com/ocornut/imgui).
 It can build and install the library, backends and examples.

 This work proposed for the Dear ImGui upstream: https://github.com/ocornut/imgui/issues/8896